bluetoother/cc-bnp/README.md

 *************************************************
 <a name="regUuidHdlTable"></a>
 ### .regUuidHdlTable(connHdl, uuidHdlTable)
-This method is used to register characteristic UUID and characteristic handle corresponding table.
-When you use a command to operate characteristic with characteristic handle, we can use this table to find characteristic UUID and help you parse and build characteristic value.
+Register a table that relates each characteristic handle to its characteristic UUID under a connection. **cc-bnp** will use this table to find out the characteristic UUID when you use the characteristic handle to operate upon a characteristic.

 **Arguments**
-- connHdl (*Number*): Connection handle to be used to identify a connection.
+- connHdl (*Number*): Connection handle to identify a connection.
-- uuidHdlTable (*Object*): Characteristic UUID and characteristic handle corresponding table.
-Object key is characteristic handle and Object value is characteristic UUID.
+- uuidHdlTable (*Object*): Characteristic handle-to-UUID mapping table (key-value pairs).
+Key is characteristic handle and value is characteristic UUID.

 **Returns**